kwaledesign/Coding-Standards/css.md

 ````

 ### Object-Extension Pointer
-When extending a module within a separate partial, leave a comment pointing to the original base object in order to establish a concrete link between the object and its extension [[13]](README.md#works-cited).
+When extending an object within a separate partial, leave a comment pointing to the original base object in order to establish a concrete link between the object and its extension [[13]](README.md#works-cited).

 Example:
 ```scss